AzureCloudWorkshops/ACW-InfrastructureAsCode/README.md

 ## Step 1: Introduction to IaC

 The first module gives you an introduction to IaC.
 You'll learn about how to work with Bicep or Terraform to create a simple resource group and storage account.
-You'll also learn about thigns like:
+You'll also learn about things like:

 - parameters
 - variables